arjunkunna/regent-fft/README.md

 Note the use of `get_num_nodes` to determine the size of the `p` region and partition.
-The task `make_plan_distrib` is a `__demand(__inline)` task that internally performs an index launch over the machine to initialize `p`.
+The task `make_plan_distrib` is a `__demand(__inline)` task that internally performs an index launch over the machine to initialize `p` (i.e., it will launch one `make_plan_task` per subregion of the inputs).

 > [!IMPORTANT]
 >